-Entities who opt into the program will attend a mandatory Technical Assistance (TA) workshop, where PRDOH will provide an overview of HUD and CDBG-DR requirements.
+Entities who opt into the Program will attend a mandatory Technical Assistance (TA) workshop, where PRDOH will provide an overview of HUD and CDBG-DR requirements.

-Once opted-in, and before executing the Subrecipient Agreement, PRDOH staff will preliminarily review and document the currently obligated FEMA PA Project Worksheets (PWs) for each potential subrecipient.
-PRDOH may recommend to include all obligated PWs as a part of the Subrecipient Agreement.
+Once opted-in, and before executing the Subrecipient Agreement (SRA), PRDOH staff will preliminarily review and document the currently obligated FEMA PA PWs for each potential subrecipient.